Behavioral Weight Loss Tips -- free psychology tools

-Remember that healthy eating guidelines is one of the behavioral weight loss tips and remind yourself each morning about your diet.
+Remember that our Healthy Eating Guidelines is one of the behavioral weight loss tips and remind yourself each morning about your diet.
 Most days will be non-cheat days.
 On them you'll be avoiding any refined processed carbohydrates.
 You'll limit your daily grams of carbohydrates to 25 and get all of those from (preferably organic) berries and vegetables.

 You'll eat a protein-based meal every 3 to 5 hours.
 It's best if it comes from a natural protein source that has plenty of good fat.
 You'll want to obtain as many grams of protein spread among all your meals as you have pounds of lean body mass.
 (For example, if you weight 200 lbs. and 25% of that is fat, you should be getting at least 150 grams of protein daily.)

 Eating this way will maximize the thermic effect of digesting protein, keep your body from going into a negative nitrogen balance, and prevent hunger while minimizing food cravings.

 Plan, too, to drink plenty of clean water.
 2 quarts is a minimum.
 2 or 4 quarts if you are working hard physically.